DOT Eye Chart

 Your Medical Examiner will then test your distant visual acuity in each eye and your distant binocular visual acuity.
 In order to pass this test, you must score 20/40 or better with a Snellen eye chart or Titmus screening instrument.
 Make sure to do your best so that you can receive the necessary clearance for your license application!
 What are the Top 3DOTpaper-appointed Violations?

 Your peripheral vision will be assessed next.
 This involves being able to see objects in your side vision with each eye at a minimum of 70 degrees in the horizontal meridian.
 To test this, you will use the confrontational method, where you look straight ahead at the Medical Examiner's nose and are asked to tell them how many fingers they are holding up in your peripheral vision.
-How Much Does a Dot Number Cost Alternatively, the Titmus device can also be used for testing.
+How Much Does a Dot Number Cost?
+Alternatively, the Titmus device can also be used for testing chart.
 Finally, color identification is checked to make sure that you're able to differentiate between red, amber, and green colors.
 Check out The Basics of Farm Exemptions.
 You will then have the ability to maintain completemotor carrier authority or broker.

 Do I Need To Receive My Eye Test Before the DOT Physical?